keu/docs/software_versioned_docs/version-0.26/install-azure-standard.md

 helm install -f config.yaml --version=0.26 --namespace=astronomer <your-platform-release-name> astronomer/astronomer
 ```

-This command will install the latest available patch version of Astronomer Enterprise v0.26.
+This command will install the latest available patch version of Astronomer Software v0.26.
 To override latest and specify a patch, add it to the `--version=` flag in the format of `0.26.x`.
-To install Astronomer Enterprise v0.26.0, for example, specify `--version=0.26.0`.
-For information on all available patch versions, refer to [Enterprise Release Notes](release-notes.md).
+To install Astronomer Software v0.26.0, for example, specify `--version=0.26.0`.
+For information on all available patch versions, refer to [Software Release Notes](release-notes.md).

 Once you run the commands above, a set of Kubernetes pods will be generated in your namespace.
-These pods power the individual services required to run our platform, including the Astronomer UI and Houston API.
+These pods power the individual services required to run our platform, including the Software UI and Houston API.

 ## Step 10: Verify all pods are up